io7lab/io7-platform-cloud/doc/user-guide.md

 Kill the two dummy terminals and power up the boards.
 The dashboard, the light automation and the gate all keep working, untouched.
 That is the point of the contract.

+### What you just did

+You pulled the dummies out and put hardware in, and nothing above the broker noticed.

+Look back at what you did *not* touch: the flow, the dashboard, the gate, the light automation, the platform.
+You changed the two things that were genuinely device-specific — a pin number and a config file — and stopped there.

+That is the payoff of the topic contract, and it is the reason the next step can swap the language too.

 ---

 ## 6 · Swap in real devices (Arduino C++)